-Westlaw Abstract: This article suggests that courts should appoint neutrals to large-scale animal abuse cases.
-The work of neutrals in two recent high profile cases, Sarah v.
-PPI and Vick, demonstrate that neutrals can help advance the goals of the animal protection movement in three ways.
-First, neutrals can ensure that individual animal victims are cared for once they are rescued from large-scale abuse situations.
-Second, court orders that appoint neutrals to large-scale animal abuse cases insert a best-interest-of-the-animal analysis into formal court proceeding.
-Finally, court-appointed neutrals may encourage better enforcement of animal protection laws by taking responsibility for animal victims from local officials.
-In addition to advocating for neutral appointments in large-scale animal abuse cases, this article discusses some of the possible barriers courts and advocates might face when appointing neutrals to large-scale animal abuse cases.
+Westlaw Abstract: This article suggests that courts should appoint special masters to large-scale animal abuse cases.
+The work of special masters in two recent high profile cases, Sarah v.
+PPI and Vick, demonstrate that special masters can help advance the goals of the animal protection movement in three ways.
+First, special masters can ensure that individual animal victims are cared for once they are rescued from large-scale abuse situations.
+Second, court orders that appoint special masters to large-scale animal abuse cases insert a best-interest-of-the-animal analysis into formal court proceeding.
+Finally, court appointed special masters may encourage better enforcement of animal protection laws by taking responsibility for animal victims from local officials.
+In addition to advocating for special master appointments in large-scale animal abuse cases, this article discusses some of the possible barriers courts and advocates might face when appointing special masters to large-scale animal abuse cases.

-R. Spencer Clift, III, Should the Federal Rules of Bankruptcy Procedure Be Amended to Expressly Authorize United States District and Bankruptcy Courts to Appoint a Special

-Master in an Appropriate and Rare Bankruptcy Case or Proceeding?, 31 U. Mem.
+R. Spencer Clift, III, Should the Federal Rules of Bankruptcy Procedure Be Amended to Expressly Authorize United States District and Bankruptcy Courts to Appoint a Special Master in an Appropriate and Rare Bankruptcy Case or Proceeding?, 31 U. Mem.
 L. Rev. 353 (Winter 2001)

-From Article Introduction: This article attempts to justify the utilization and appointment of neutrals in appropriate and rare bankruptcy cases and proceedings by explaining the unique case management role neutrals contribute in exceptional circumstances.
-Specifically, this article calls for an amendment to the Federal Rules of Bankruptcy Procedure to provide expressly that United States district and bankruptcy courts may appoint a neutral in a highly complex and rare bankruptcy case or proceeding.
-Notwithstanding the appropriateness of the appointment of a neutral, Federal Rule of Bankruptcy Procedure 9031, a procedural rule, currently prohibits the appointment of a neutral by both the United States district and bankruptcy courts in any "case" under the Bankruptcy Code ("Code").
-This article focuses on the distinctive need for neutrals to be appointed and authorized to participate in appropriate and rare bankruptcy "cases" and "proceedings." ...
-Concomitantly, this article respectfully suggests that the Federal Rules of Bankruptcy Procedure should be amended pursuant to the Rules Enabling Act to expressly authorize the appointment of a neutral by United States district and bankruptcy courts in appropriate and rare bankruptcy cases and proceedings.
-This article also respectfully requests the current United States Judicial Conference Advisory Committee on Bankruptcy Rules to reconsider its two prior declinations and thereafter recommend and transmit to the United States Judicial Conference Standing Committee on Rules of Practice and Procedure a proposed amendment to the Federal Rules of Bankruptcy Procedure providing that United States bankruptcy and district courts have the express authority to appoint neutrals in highly complex and rare bankruptcy cases and proceedings.
+From Article Introduction: This article attempts to justify the utilization and appointment of special masters in appropriate and rare bankruptcy cases and proceedings by explaining the unique case management role special masters contribute in exceptional circumstances.
+Specifically, this article calls for an amendment to the Federal Rules of Bankruptcy Procedure to provide expressly that United States district and bankruptcy courts may appoint a special master in a highly complex and rare bankruptcy case or proceeding.
+Notwithstanding the appropriateness of the appointment of a special master, Federal Rule of Bankruptcy Procedure 9031, a procedural rule, currently prohibits the appointment of a special master by both the United States district and bankruptcy courts in any "case" under the Bankruptcy Code ("Code").
+This article focuses on the distinctive need for special masters to be appointed and authorized to participate in appropriate and rare bankruptcy "cases" and "proceedings." ...
+Concomitantly, this article respectfully suggests that the Federal Rules of Bankruptcy Procedure should be amended pursuant to the Rules Enabling Act to expressly authorize the appointment of a special master by United States district and bankruptcy courts in appropriate and rare bankruptcy cases and proceedings.
+This article also respectfully requests the current United States Judicial Conference Advisory Committee on Bankruptcy Rules to reconsider its two prior declinations and thereafter recommend and transmit to the United States Judicial Conference Standing Committee on Rules of Practice and Procedure a proposed amendment to the Federal Rules of Bankruptcy Procedure providing that United States bankruptcy and district courts have the express authority to appoint special masters in highly complex and rare bankruptcy cases and proceedings.